 Where To Make The Cuts

 If you’re looking for places to cut costs, the best ones are in transport.
-Choose shipping freight (also lower carbon emissions) and less pricey material alternatives.
+Choose shipping freight by sea, (also lower carbon emissions) and less pricey material alternatives.
 For example if you’re wanting to use recycled materials to cut down on consumption and waste try to use aluminum or PET plastic.
 A packaging services company will be able to help you ensure that you get the best quality for your packaging while staying within your budget.
 Be aware that a dip in the economy can mean higher prices, longer lead times and difficulty in getting the materials you need.

 If you would like help with how to make product packaging within a budget that suits your brand, get in touch with the team at BPAK today.
 Start a packaging journey that doesn’t compromise on quality.